HectorRamosJunior/PersonalWebsite/README.md

 The web apps I made can be found at:

-http://www.hectorramosjr.com/twotter/ (Still in development, Personal implementation of Twitter)
+http://www.hectorramosjr.com/twotter/ (Still in development!
+MVP of a popular social media platform)

 http://www.hectorramosjr.com/AggroEats/